mattermost/docs/source/onboard/bulk-loading-common-issues.rst

 Common Issues
 ---------------

-Run the bulk import command as the mattermost user.
-Running it as root or some other user will cause issues with file permissions on imported attachments.
+Run the bulk import command as the *mattermost* user.
+Running it as *root* or any other user will cause issues with file permissions on imported attachments.

 Ensure that `file attachments are enabled <https://docs.mattermost.com/configure/configuration-settings.html#allow-file-sharing>`__, that you have enough free space in your `file storage system <https://docs.mattermost.com/configure/configuration-settings.html#file-storage-system>`__ to support the incoming attachments, and that your `maximum file size <https://docs.mattermost.com/configure/configuration-settings.html#maximum-file-size>`__ is appropriate.